Be sure to insure the mailing for $1250, the sale value of the score if it gets lost. Don’t think it won’t happen, it has happened more than once.

 That said, part of your agreement when obtaining grand rights to perform these works includes the right to project supertitles for your performance.
 You can subcontract a vendor to create your supertitles for you.
 This is no longer a rental situation, but rather hiring someone to do work for your production.

 Because of these legal constraints, these titles may not be rented.
 However, I can create title sets for your particular production.
 The score is created for you and the slides are created for you, and are not returned to me.
 It is not a rental or a purchase, but rather the hiring of me to create a title set for your particular presentation.
 Those titles may not be legally distributed to another company for other performances.

 The rental fee structure has variables which affect price for each rental.
 Generally speaking, full length operas in the public domain are $600, with a reduced $400 rental offered for organizations with annual operating budgets under $250,000 and for educational institutions.
-One act operas are typically $300 and $200, respectively.
+For organizations with annual operating budgets under $75,000 the full length opera rate is generally $250.
+One act operas are typically $300, $200, and $150 respectively.

 Some operas and oratorios will fall outside of that pricing structure.
 For example, I have an agreement with Schirmer for a few operas in the list which do not yet fall within the public domain.
 The fee for those titles is higher because a portion of the rental fee gets paid to Schirmer.
 Smaller oratorios such as the Beethoven 9th Symphony don’t have a lot of text, so that fee is much less than a normal rental.

 If you request a custom title set for a work which is rarely performed, that is going to be higher than normal because it is unlikely I will be able to rent that set of titles again.

 If you would like to inquire about rentals for works in the library, or for custom works not yet in the library, please email me at info @ operasupertitles . com